BSA Gold Star: 1948 ZB32GS introduced

 The rest of the 1948 BSA OHV B range "YB" models in the standard and competition forms had heavy but reliable cast iron heads and barrels.
-BSA were known to experiment with new prototype components that were used as test mules by BSA's own riders at the time.
-It has been suggested that a very small number of YB32 competition engines may have had aluminium ZB32 type barrels and heads.
+BSA reportedly experimented with new prototype components.
+It has been suggested that a very small number of YB32 competition engines may have had aluminum ZB32-type barrels and heads.
 These would have been "works" prototype bikes rather than true production Gold Stars.

-In BSA's model numbering system Y denotes the year and B the range, followed by the engine number; YB is 1948, ZB is 1949, and so on, except that some models were available for more than one year so the number remained the same over that time.
+In BSA's model numbering system, Y denotes the year and B the range, followed by the engine number; YB is 1948, ZB is 1949, and so on, except that some models were available for more than one year so the number remained the same over that time.
 All genuine bench-tested Gold Stars had the addition of "GS" after the year and range letters; thus ZB32GS, followed by the actual engine number.
 A standard YB32 or subsequent years competition machine was not a Gold Star as it did not have a bench-tested engine or the full "GS" engine number.
 In subsequent years BSA produced competition machines delineated with a stamped "A" to signify an aluminium engine.
 They were not bench-tested Gold Star engines, despite the physical similarities and use of some of the same parts.